 At bottom, the Commission misunderstands (or deliberately chooses to ignore) the fact that an assessment of the pace of deployment and an assessment of the level of deployment are two very different things.
 Section 706 relates to the pace of deployment, and this fact was not lost on earlier administrations.
 In prior Section 706 Reports, the analysis is consistently directed at the pace of deployment.
 In the Fifth Section 706 Report, for example, the agency recognized that "[t]he end goal is to ensure the ubiquitous and affordable availability of broadband for all Americans."
-48 But, the Commission concluded deployment was reasonable and timely because:
+45 But, the Commission concluded deployment was reasonable and timely because:

 The data reflect the industry's extensive investment in broadband deployment, including at higher speeds, as evidenced by increased subscribership for those higher-speed services.
-The record also reflects that providers are continuing to make significant investments in broadband facilities going forward.49
+The record also reflects that providers are continuing to make significant investments in broadband facilities going forward.46 demonstrable progress towards that goal.
+All evidence suggests that answer be made in the affirmative.47

 As such, the earlier Section 706 Reports understood that the question "is broadband being deployed" is not that same as the question "has broadband been completely deployed."
-Commissioner Meredith Baker summed it up nicely in her Dissenting Statement on the Report:
+Commissioner Meredith Baker summed it up nicely in her statement on the Report:

 The goal encapsulated by Section 706 is universal broadband availability.
 Nowhere in Section 706 does it require that goal to be reached definitively in 2010.
-Rather, the question is whether network providers continue to make demonstrable progress towards that goal.
-All evidence suggests that answer be made in the affirmative.50 the Commission is directed to "determine whether advanced telecommunications capability is being deployed to all Americans in a reasonable and timely fashion,"51 Congress instructs the agency to provide an assessment of whether the current level of deployment, measured at "regular" intervals, is reasonable and timely under existing conditions.
+Rather, the question is whether network providers continue to make

+Normally, when we think of rational behavior, we envision a comparison of costs and benefits, with proper action being taken when the benefits exceed the cost.
+In the context of Section 706, where the Commission is directed "determine whether advanced to telecommunications capability is being deployed to all Americans in a reasonable and timely fashion,"48 Congress instructs the agency to provide an assessment of whether the current level of deployment, measured at "regular" intervals, is reasonable and timely under existing conditions.
 The Section 706 Reports are a continuing series of assessments, not a one-shot review.
-Like all technology, broadband service is being diffused throughout the country over time.52 Congress appears to have understood the nature of the diffusion process-if benefits and costs vary over time, then what may be unreasonable activity at time t may be reasonable activity at time t'.
-In contrast, the present Commission does not appear to, or (perhaps more accurately) chooses not to, grasp the distinction between the goal and the pace of progress.
-As such, not only has the agency failed to answer the question posed to it by Congress, but has, in doing so, provided the factual predicate for an aggressively regulatory agenda.
+Like all technology, broadband service is being diffused throughout the country over time.49 Congress appears to have understood the nature of the diffusion process-if benefits and costs vary over time, then what may be unreasonable activity at time t may be reasonable activity at time t'.

+The present Commission does not appear to, or (perhaps more accurately) chooses not to, grasp the distinction between the goal and the pace of progress.
+As such, it has failed to answer the question posed to it by Congress, but has in doing so provided the factual predicate for an aggressively regulatory agenda.